Easy Way to Clean the Bathroom Sink Drain

 • Remember to use natural ingredients when cleaning your bathroom or shower drain;

-this damages the pipes and is also good for the environment.
+this doesn’t damage the pipes and is also good for the environment.
 So gather baking soda, and vinegar

 (white, apple cider, or lemon juice)